boldbi/boldbi-docker/docs/how-to-deploy-bold-bi-using-existing-db-server.md

    > Note: Don't use `http://127.0.0.1:8085` to access the application.

-   > **Note:**
-   > The BoldBI site is not immediately available on port 8085 because the containers are still being initialized and may take a couple of minutes for the first load.

 **Shutdown and Cleanup**

 The command `docker-compose down` removes the containers and default network, but preserves the volumes of Bold BI and PostgreSQL. <br /><br />